nadiamariduena/python-intro-2024-privat/z_R-A-W-X.md

 # w = Write # Writing data to a file, overwriting existing content
 # x = Create # Extending the file with additional content or executing a file
 ```

+- The purpose of using raw file operations is to have precise control over how data is read from or written to files.

+- 👾 This level of control is **useful when dealing with binary data**, custom file formats, or when performance optimization is critical.

 #### 🟢 Examples from this tutorial: [min: 2:23 | Python File Handling for Beginners](https://youtu.be/BRrem1k3904?si=WMO2xCStRm5uiB8h&t=143)